 (1) identify and plan common goals and priorities for the various career and technical student organizations in Minnesota;

 (2) publish brochures or booklets relating to the purposes of the foundation and collect reasonable fees for the publications;

 (3) seek and receive public and private money, grants, and in-kind services and goods from nonstate sources for the purposes of the foundation, without complying with section 16A.013, subdivision 1;

-(4) contract with consultants on behalf of the school-to-work student organizations;
+(4) contract with consultants on behalf of the career and technical student organizations;

-(5) plan, implement, and expend money for awards and other forms of recognition for school-to-work student programs; and
+(5) plan, implement, and expend money for awards and other forms of recognition for career and technical student programs; and

 (6) identifying an appropriate name for the foundation.

 The foundation board shall review and approve each contract of the board.
 Each contract of the foundation board shall be subject to the same review and approval procedures as a contract of the commissioner of education.